Mistral Voxtral TTS Review 2026: Open-Source Voice AI That Beats ElevenLabs

 Published March 26, 2026 · Updated March 26, 2026

-Rating: 8.5/10 ?????????
+Rating: 8.5/10

 What Is Mistral Voxtral TTS?

-Mistral Voxtral TTS is a 4-billion-parameter open-source text-to-speech model that generates human-like speech in 9 languages with zero-shot voice cloning capability.
-Unlike proprietary competitors like ElevenLabs or OpenAI TTS that require API calls and ongoing subscription costs, Voxtral provides downloadable model weights that enterprises can run on their own hardware – including smartphones and laptops.
+Mistral Voxtral TTS is an open-source text-to-speech model that generates human-like speech in 9 languages with zero-shot voice cloning capability.
+Unlike proprietary competitors like ElevenLabs or OpenAI TTS that require API calls and ongoing subscription costs, Voxtral provides downloadable model weights that enterprises can run on their own hardware — including smartphones and laptops.

 The key differentiator is ownership versus rental: while every major TTS provider operates an API-first business model where companies rent voice capabilities, Mistral gives enterprises the full model to deploy locally, modify, and scale without sending sensitive audio data to third parties.